yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 - The table created in notebook does not have date and station_record
 - Use RecordTemps (given id, date, station_record) to fill in the table
 - Use StationMax to iterate/sort the station_record to find the largest tmax ever for this station

+### Misc
+p6.ipynb:
+- Table weather.stations is created at the beginning of the notebook
+- Use spark to read data from "ghcnd-stations.txt", and moves data (only id and name) to the cassandra table (Task 1 ~ Task 4)
+- Another file (record.parquet) is read using spark.
+Use gRPC (where connection to the cassandra table is also made) to insert the dates and records (Task 5)
+- Task 5 loops the new parquet file (which is converted to list), and pass id, dates, and records to requests

+server.py:
+- Implements the interface from station_pb2_grpc.StationServicer
+- RecordTemps will insert new temperature highs/lows to weather.stations
+- StationMax will return the maximum tmax ever seen for the given station